melissahoffman/BigData_FinalProject/README.md

 # BigData_FinalProject
-This repo is about
+This repo is for the BIO 594 final class project.
+For my project, I decided to analyze data from my thesis research in R Studio, create a markdown file with the analysis, and create a research poster with some of this analysis.

+#### Description of files
+AdultLobster2017_Analysis.csv : raw data file
+Hoffman_BigData_Poster.pdf : poster of thesis research
+LobsterAnalysis_Markdown.Rmd : R markdown file with data analysis LobsterAnalysis_Markdown.Rmd : PDF of R markdown

-### Description of variables in data file AdultLobster2017_Analysis.csv:
+#### Description of variables in data file AdultLobster2017_Analysis.csv:

 Tag number: some individuals have 2 tag numbers because they molted and got an new tag